Huulab/Analysis-of-Damage-seq-and-PADD-seq/README.md

 ## Workflow Example

 ### 1. Quality Check, Alignment and meta-gene analysis
-You can download the raw sequencing data from [GEO](https://www.ncbi.nlm.nih.gov/geo/) under GSE**** to `projects/fastq/`.
+You can download the raw sequencing data from [NCBI Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra/) under PRJNA1074553 to `projects/project1/fastq/`.
-Here we use the data example file `projects/fastq/Sample_DataExample` to demonstrate the workflow.
+Here we use the data example file `projects/project1/fastq/Sample_DataExample` to demonstrate the workflow.

-run `projects/fastq/Check.sh` and get `projects/fastq/check.log` to verify the integrity of downloaded files.
+run `projects/project1/fastq/Check.sh` and get `projects/project1/fastq/check.log` to verify the integrity of downloaded files.

 Download the reference genome and build a reference genome index for the alignment program (bwa).
-Edit the `projects/conf/config`, and replace the `hg38_FA`, `hg38_INDEX_PATH` variables with the path of your reference genome and reference genome index, respectively.
+Edit the `projects/project1/conf/config`, and replace the `hg38_FA`, `hg38_INDEX_PATH` variables with the path of your reference genome and reference genome index, respectively.

 We provide an example file including reference-point sites, `projects/conf/config/Reference-point_site_Example.txt`, which is used to perform meta-gene analysis.
 You can make your own files following the data structure and replace it.
 The data structure of the file is shown below:
 | Gene ID | Chromasome | Reference-point site | Strand | Notes (optional) |